Buying a Used Car from a Private Seller in South Dakota

 We have nothing against other listing sites.
 If you find your car on one of them, we’re happy for you.
 But we still want you to have the transactional security and convenience that our users enjoy.

-That’s why we developed DealNow.
-It allows you to start a deal on any site, and finish it on PrivateAuto.
+That’s why DealNow was developed.
+It allows you to start a deal on any site, and close the sale anytime.

 Invite the seller to DealNow and fast-track your transaction.